Bentleyj/BeyondPhotography/README.md

 ### Day 54

 Tried just up and down alone which actually wasn't as interesting as I had hoped :-( .
 Perhaps Radial will be interesting?

+### Day 55

+Might try radial tomorrow but today I went back to colors!
+Can't help myself with these colors!
+I'm attached the sobelm amount to a blend between negative and positive values.
+Quite cool if you jack the sobel up really high!